 However, It’s not all doom and gloom…

 If you struggle to fight the frizz when the weather turns, Dream Coat blocks humidity like a 5th Dan Karate sensei and works well as a heat protectant too.
-I also find it useful as a detangler on wet hair.
+It’s also a useful detangler on wet hair.

 Color Wow Dream coat is available in various sizes, so I’d recommend trying a smaller size initially, just to see how you find it as results will vary.